xman199775/Driver/README.md

 In your terminal, navigate to the project's root and execute `dotnet restore` to bring the necessary NuGet packages to life.

 ## Forge the Build:
-Witness the project take shape with the `dotnet build` command.
+Witness the project take shape with the cd`dotnet build` command.

 ## Run with Excitement:
-Unleash the application's potential using `dotnet run`.
+Unleash the application's potential using  `cd .\Driver.API\` then `dotnet run`.
-Explore Your Creation: Navigate to https://localhost:7260 in your browser (consult appsettings.json for custom ports).
+Explore Your Creation: Navigate to https://localhost:7260/swagger/index.html in your browser (consult appsettings.json for custom ports).